CSVADFall25/Siddharth/final-project/README.md

 `libraries`: p5.js is located here

-`logo:` Contains the logo for submission to the Processing Foundation
+`logo`: Contains the logo for submission to the Processing Foundation

 `mat236_presentation_materials:` Contains the proposal in written form and the presentation for the critique.
 The project description/reflection is located in the Google Drive.